Clortox/dashboard/DEVELOPMENT.md

 dashboard uses a few objects for displaying things to the screen however, to interact with the memory management.

-First off, the default configuration is similar to web development "Carousels".
+The default configuration is similar to web development "Carousels".
 A series of **panels** are shown to the user by cycling through one by one.

 A **board** is a singleton, and represents the physical display board.